Left-on-Read/leftonread/README.md

 We ❤️ contributors.
 Please read our [CODE OF CONDUCT](./CODE_OF_CONDUCT.md).

-At a high-level, this [lerna](https://github.com/lerna/lerna) monorepo is split up into 3 project subdirectories:
+At a high-level, this [lerna](https://github.com/lerna/lerna) monorepo is split up into a few project subdirectories.

-1. [app](./app/README.md) — the Left on Read Electron application itself. `app` is not dependent on anything in `web`.
-(Remember: the app does not need to connect to the Internet.)
-2. [web](./web/README.md) - the marketing site, which uses Firebase to store emails.
-3. [eslint-config](./eslint-config/README.md) - a shared eslint config to maintain consistency.

 ## License

-Left on Read is MIT Licensed.
+Left on Read is licensed under an Elastic License 2.0 (ELv2).

-By contributing to Left on Read, you agree that your contributions will be licensed under its MIT license.
+By contributing to Left on Read, you agree that your contributions will be licensed under ELv2.

 ## Sponsors